 Orthodox Marxists advocate reflectionism, a term which posits that “literature is nothing but ideology in a certain artistic form” [Eagleton; 1976, p 17].
 Texts are seen as deliberate constructs determined by the economic base, specifically, the class which produced them.
 For Marxists, “the author becomes an anonymous class-representative who programmatically rehearses the ideas of his or her own class” [Haslett; 2000, p 7].
 Regardless of the author’s motivations, “The Little Glass Slipper” alienates the proletariats and thus endorses the social structure which favours the wealthy.

 Karl Marx’s term ‘alienation’ refers to the distortion of social relations through the ‘fetishism of commodities’: The creation of a commodity “objectifies [the proletariat’s] individuality” [Marx, 1844] and therefore allows “enjoyment […] of being conscious of having satisfied a human need” [Marx, 1844].
 Marx thus finds criticism in wage labour for, “presupposing private property, [… the proletariat] works in order to live” [Marx, 1844].
 As the capitalist owns the labour process, the product is the property of the capitalist and alien to the worker.
 The lizards and rat - transformed into footmen and a coachman - typify the commodified proletariat.
 Their efforts in fabricating Cinderella’s wealthy image are reduced to ‘conspicuous consumption’, the acquisition of items solely for their extrinsic value.
 Cinderella flaunts her possession of “her coachman […] rat, her footmen lizards” to establish her stature.
 Therefore, in their servitude, the footmen and coachman suffer dehumanization as the embodiment of wealth.
 This prerogative is further encouraged by the marginalization the footmen and coachman endure.
-As Eagleton cites, “a work is tied to ideology not so much by what it says as by what it does not say” [Eagleton; 1976, pg 34].
+As Eagleton cites, “a work is tied to ideology not so much by what it says as by what it does not say” [Eagleton; 1976, p 34].
 During their transformation, the lizards and rat offer no vocalisation, embracing their reification as accessories to Cinderella.
 At the ball, no reference is made to the footmen or coachman for, their purpose fulfilled, the plot discards them entirely.
 Consequently, the text affirms the unjust prioritization of wealth above poverty.
 To ensure the continuation of this unjust structure, the text also instigates a ‘false consciousness’ in the proletariats.

 Derived from Marxist analysis of social class, ‘false consciousness’, first coined by Marx’s contemporary Fredrich Engels, describes “the misconception of dominant social relations in the [oppressed class]” [Engels, 1893].
 Engels claims that ideology mystifies the subordination of the proletariat through suppression of bourgeoisie absolutism.
 Content with this false reality, the proletariat continues to labour despite “the real motives impelling him remain[ing] unknown to him” [Engels, 1893].
-The prince’s ball exemplified suppressive ideologies which attempt to indoctrinate the reader: Only “persons of fashion” attend as the footmen and coachman, not possessing wealth believe such an event to be irrelevant to ones of their lowly status.
+The prince’s ball exemplified suppressive ideologies which attempt to indoctrinate the reader: Only “persons of fashion” attend as the footmen and coachman, not possessing wealth, believe such an event to be irrelevant to ones of their lowly status.
 Corrupt bourgeoisie ideology has naturalized the financially-exclusive nature of the ball through false consciousness in the proletariat, again privileging the upper-class.
 However, this perspective relies upon an apprehension of ideology as a definite diversion from reality.